JiviteshDebata/CSCI-739.01/Readme.md

 - A framework that measures the available bandwith and quality of bandwith avaialable to a local agent in a coperative perception scene
 - A scene in Carla where at minimum two agents can record information
 - Visualization of available compute resources and states of local agents

-(PS: a local agent term is used loosely here due to coperative perception and can be anything that can record state and transmit state of world around it )
+- With the recent Feb2023 paper release of Carla+ a new probabilistic scene generator for various carla objects are used (PS: a local agent term is used loosely here due to coperative perception and can be anything that can record state and transmit state of world around it )

 ## Environment and Setup